jihedkdiss/Writeups/README.md

 ![Banner](banner.png)

 Welcome aboard!
 This repository contains reverse engineering challenges I have made during different CTFs.
 It can help you learn and practice your skills.
-Start by playing the challenges yourself then read the writeups for the intended solution.
+You can start by playing the challenges yourself then read the writeups for the intended solution.
 **Happy hacking!** *—jio*
+> Some writeups, attachments, or both may be missing.
+I'm working on getting them uploaded as soon as possible.
+Thanks for understanding!

-## Securinets Valentine CTF 2024 💘
+## Securinets INSAT Valentine CTF 2024 💘
 - [BATman](Writeups/BATman.md)
 - [Wr4pped](Writeups/Wr4pped.md)

 ## Securinets ISET Zaghouan CTF 2024 ☣️
 - [Randomware](Writeups/Randomware.md)

-## Securinets Friendly CTF 2024 💫
+## Securinets INSAT Friendly CTF 2024 💫
 - [Welcome](Writeups/Welcome.md)
 - [Rotation](Writeups/Rotation.md)
 - [Welcome again](Writeups/Welcome%20again.md)